ipython-contrib/jupyter_contrib_nbextensions/README.md

 Note that many of the snippets involve variable names prefixed with `bp_`.
 For example, a new numpy array is created as `bp_new_array`.
 These are intentionally dumb names that you really should replace.
-Failing to do so could lead to ugly bugs in your code.
+Failing to do so could lead to ugly bugs in your code if you use multiple boilerplate snippets.

 Similarly, some strings are intended to be replaced, such as the axis labels in plots.
 These are there to show you what can be done, and to remind you to put